chipsalliance/chisel/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Uncomment the following optional section if you need to add more details.
 Delete the fields you don't need.

--->
+If you used AI on this PR, please see our AI Tool Use Policy: https://www.chisel-lang.org/docs/developers/ai-tool-policy -->

 <!--